Gipetto/site/_posts/2004-12-08-humans_1_mouse_0.md

 I didn't like doing it, but it had to be done.

 Who would think that something so small could effect me so much.
 Its just a mouse, but I killed it.
-You'd think I was 12 by the way I'm reacting to this.
+You'd think I was 12 years old by the way I'm reacting to this.

 He was just so cute…